HutchesonJoe/notable_project/README.md

 # notable_project

-RESTful backend using Flask and SQLite
+A RESTful backend using Flask and SQLite.

+This application is written in Python ()